LEND Application Process | UC Davis MIND Institute

 Appointment and Stipend

 Financial stipends are available to support up to nine long-term trainees, including fulltime trainees.
 Additional long-term trainees will be considered who meet all criteria and do not require a stipend.
 Medium-term trainees, including Advanced Medium-term trainees, will not receive stipends.
+There is no cost to participate in the LEND program.

 Application Process